citp/privacy-policy-historical/b/bu/bum/bumble.com.md

 Although we want as many people as possible to enjoy our creation, you have to be at least 18 years old to use the App - sorry kids, we know Bumble is cool, but you'll have to come back when you're old enough!

-Our policy is to not market to children, minors or anyone under the age of 18.
+Bumble does not knowingly collect any information about or market to children, minors or anyone under the age of 18.
 If you are less than 18 years old, we request that you do not submit information to us.
 If we become aware that a child, minor or anyone under the age of 18 has registered with us and provided us with personal information, we will take steps to terminate that person's registration and delete their Registration Information from Bumble.
 If we do delete a profile because you violated our no children rules, we may retain your email and IP address to ensure that you do not try to get around our rules by creating a new profile.

 ## 7\.
 CHANGES TO THIS POLICY.